ppy/osu-wiki/news/2026/2026-02-14-lelas-tech-cup-3-registrations-now-open.md

 The mappools will be unconventional overall.
 There will be no strict format to the slots in the pools, and we will be bringing back the EX slots.
 This may also entail maps of any modification and/or win conditions.

-This should result in more diverse skill set requirements, and thus the overall difficulty of the maps can be expected to be higher than usual.
-This allows the tournament to spotlight niche mechanics and advanced techniques that often go unseen, pushing players to adapt and refine rarely tested abilities.
+These changes should result in more diverse skill set requirements, and thus the overall difficulty of the maps can be expected to be higher than usual.
+The aim is to spotlight niche mechanics and advanced techniques that often go unseen, pushing players to adapt and refine rarely tested abilities.

 *We have many hidden quests to take part in.
 What is LTC without a little sparkle?*